tudurom/bsc-thesis/doc/main.typ

-This property of self-hosting compilers allows for learning malicious code: I can introduce another bit of code in the compiler that detects whether it is compiling itself.
+This property of self-hosting compilers allows for learning malicious code: I can introduce another bit of code in the compiler that detects whether it is compiling itself, as shown in @tt_flowchart.
 If it is indeed compiling itself, the compiler can then insert in the resulting binary the logic from @attack_logic.
 With this in place, the attack is concealed in the binary.
 Should the compiler be compiled from clean source-code using an attacked binary, the resulting binary will still